ctyeong/OpticalFlows_HsAnts/README.md

 # Usage

+- Tap on "Code" at the top right corner and "Download ZIP".
+Extract the downloaded file under the directory you prefer.
 - All are located under either *Stable/* or *Unstable/* depending on whether sampling was conducted before or after the removal of gamergates.
 - File names are unique numbers determined by the temporal order of recording, i.e.) lower means earlier.
 - For each *i*-th sample, *m=4* sequential RGB images and optical flows are available in order, respectively: